ibmresilient/resilient-community-apps/oauth-utils/README.md

     ![screenshot: oauth-utils-goog-create-project_2](./doc/screenshots/oauth-utils-goog-create-project_2.png)

 #### Configure OAuth Consent Screen.
-* In the APIs and Services section, click on OAuth Consent Screen and set the user type to `External`.
+* In the APIs and Services section, click OAuth Consent Screen and set the user type to `External`.
 Click on `Create`.

     ![screenshot: oauth-utils-goog-user-external](./doc/screenshots/oauth-utils-goog-user-external.png)

-* Enter a name for your application and provide an email address where Google may contact you.
+* Enter a name for your application and provide an email address where Google might contact you.

     ![screenshot: oauth-utils-goog-oc-app-info](./doc/screenshots/oauth-utils-goog-oc-app-info.png)